jwpconsulting/projectify/projectify/help/markdown_en/workspaces.md

 archived ones.
 You can edit, archive, and delete your projects.
 To learn more about the projects tab, visit the [projects help](/help/projects).

-The **Labels** tab allows you to create, edit and delete labels for organizing your tasks.
-To learn more about the labels tab, visit the [labels help](/help/labels).

 The **Team members** tab allows you to add, edit permissions and delete team members.
 To learn more about the team members tab, visit the [team members help](/help/team-members).